 - The Network panel is used to identify which processes are sending and receiving the most data.

 About the Process and Application:

 You can also view additional information about an application and process.
 The Mac Activity Monitor also allows you to check the additional information about each application or process on your Mac.
 Here you know how to view it:

 - Click on the application that you want to analyze or process that interests you.

-- Click the I button in the upper left corner of the Task Manager Mac window.
+- Click the I button in the upper left corner of the Task Manager of Mac window.

-- You will see a pop-up window that shows in the additional information about an application or their process.
+- You will see a pop-up window that shows additional information about an application or its process.

 You can see and analyze the Activity Monitor is a real gem that helps you to know many useful things that you need to know about your applications.
 So, it will be much easier to identify any problem that your Mac System is having.

 How to Force Close Mac Apps from Task Manager on Mac?